 Drive Time from Denver: 3 Hours

 Your eyes will be amazed at this stunning 284-foot waterfall at Fish Creek Falls.
-The actual hike to the waterfall takes about 30-minutes roundtrip.
+The actual hike to the waterfall takes about a 30-minutes roundtrip.
 I recommend going early in the morning because the park is only open between 6 am-10 am (year-round).
 The beauty of this park lies in the waterfalls and creek.

 Activities to engage in include hiking, picnicking, and ice climbing.
 The park itself offers 3 different hiking trails: Fish Creek Falls Overlook Hike, which is a ½ mile roundtrip hike that overlooks the entire area.
 The Fish Creek Falls Hike takes you to the far east end and has you traveling on dirt and gravel.
-The last hiking option includes a 1-mile loop at combines the first two trails, but then bring you to a picnic area.
+The last hiking option includes a 1-mile loop that combines the first two trails, but then brings you to a picnic area.
 I recommend bringing hiking boots, snowshoes (for the winter), and lots of water.

 You can travel to Fish Creek Falls from Denver is less than 4 hours by driving or flying!.
-The cost fuel should run approximately $20-$30 but you might not want to add on 160 miles onto your car’s speedometer.
+The cost of fuel should run approximately $20-$30 but you might not want to add on 160 miles onto your car’s speedometer.
 The other option is flying into Fish Creek Fall.
 With less than $300 and a total ride of 3 hours and 28 minutes, you can fly out from the Denver Airport.
 Flights that depart from Denver arrive at Yampa Valley and then a 40-minute taxi ride will take you to Fish Creek Falls.